hdgarrood/purescript-numeric-hierarchy-guide/groups.rst

 Groups
 ======

-Suppose we have some arbitrary monoid :math:`(X, *)`, and we are given two elements :math:`a, b \in X`, and we want to solve an equation of the form:
+Suppose we have some arbitrary monoid :math:`(M, *)`, and we are given two elements :math:`a, b \in M`, and we want to solve an equation of the form:

 .. math::
   a * x = b

-That is, we want to find some :math:`x \in X` such that the equation is satisfied.
+That is, we want to find some :math:`x \in M` such that the equation is satisfied.
 Can we always do this?

 We will start by looking at some examples.
 First consider :math:`(\mathbb{Z},